quchen/articles/monad_fail.md

     - Although `STM` is `MonadPlus`, it uses the default `fail = error`.
 It will therefore not get a `MonadFail` instance.

-- What laws should `mfail` follow? **Left zero**,
+- What laws should `fail` follow? **Left zero**,

   ```haskell
   ∀ s f.  fail s >>= f  ≡  fail s
   ```

-  A call to `mfail` should abort the computation.
-In this sense, `mfail` would become a close relative of `mzero`.
-It would work well with the common definition `mfail _ = mzero`, and give a simple guideline to the intended usage and effect of the `MonadFail` class.
+  A call to `fail` should abort the computation.
+In this sense, `fail` would become a close relative of `mzero`.
+It would work well with the common definition `fail _ = mzero`, and give a simple guideline to the intended usage and effect of the `MonadFail` class.

 - Backwards compatibility with some old modules will be broken; I don't see a way around this.
 Warnings and sufficient time to fix them will have to do.

-- Rename `fail`? **Yes.** Introducing `mfail` allows us to do a smooth transition easily (see below section), and removing the "m" again afterwards is simply not worth the hassle.
+- Rename `fail`? **No.** Old code might use `fail` explicitly and we might avoid breaking it, the Report talks about `fail`, and we have a solid migration strategy that does not require a renaming.

 - Remove the `String` argument? **No.** The `String` might help error reporting and debugging. `String` may be ugly, but it's the de facto standard for simple text in GHC.
-Also, no high performance string operations are to be expected with `mfail`, so this breaking change would in no way be justified.
+Also, no high performance string operations are to be expected with `fail`, so this breaking change would in no way be justified.
+  Also note that explicit `fail` calls would break if we removed the argument.

 - How sensitive would existing code be to subtle changes in the strictness behaviour of `do` notation pattern matching? **It doesn't.** The